Kennedy hands Coquille girls their first loss

 The Red Devils were outplayed by the Trojans, who never trailed, building a double-digit lead midway through the third period and fighting off the one big challenge by Coquille late in that period and leading comfortably the final eight minutes.

-“I’m just happy we won,” Kennedy’s Ellie Cantu won.
+“I’m just happy we won,” Kennedy’s Ellie Cantu said.
 “It kind of feels like revenge for last year — and we beat them here (on Coquille’s home court).”

 “I think we played well as a team,” Cantu said.
 “Our teamwork was really good.
 We were just (feeding) off each other.”